 Jose Gonzalez, CLES

 Jose Gonzalez is a Certified Lactation Education Specialist, passionate lactation and birth equity advocate, and proud member of the disability and LGBT communities.
 He graduated from the University of California, Santa Barbara with a B.A. in Global Studies, Spanish, and Music.
 Currently, he is the Education Coordinator for the San Diego County Breastfeeding Coalition where he coordinates and promotes medical education seminars related to human lactation, birth practices, and racial equity.
 He is dedicated to expanding and improving the field of human lactation for parents, infants, and professionals within San Diego County and beyond.
 In his work he aims to amplify the voices of women and people of color, to create and expand opportunities for local professionals, and to help uplift others in their respective journeys.
 He believes that successful collaboration comes from the acknowledgment that individuals experience situations in their own unique manner influenced by their cultural, ethnic, and personal backgrounds.
 He is committed to supporting underrepresented communities with his actions; continuing to work to help improve lactation policies and racial equity on a local and regional level.

-President: Angeles Nelson
+Immediate Past President: Angeles Nelson